super0827/moebiusDungeons/README.md

 ## Health:
 is reduced by Physical or Magical attacks.
 ## Armor:
-is permenant, and reduces incoming Physical attack values 1 to 1.
+is permanent, and reduces incoming Physical attack values 1 to 1.
 ## Attack:
 ##### Magic or Physical
 is your maximum possible damage, you can deal anywhere from 1 to your maximum listed value by your attack icon.